mcbeem/regsim/readme.md

 The simulation is performed using the `regsim()` function.
 The `true.model` and `fit.model` objects, previously created, are passed as arguments.
 The simulation results are stored in the `result` object.
 A random number seed has been specified for reproducibility.

+Note that, by default, `regsim()` does not impose a standardized metric on the generated variables, so users do not have to worry about implying variable correlations greater than one.
+In other words, when `standardized=FALSE`, path coefficients can be freely chosen.

 ``` r
 set.seed(123)